Emmanuel Besnier

-Emmanuel Besnier (born 18 September 1970) is a French heir and businessman.
-He is the chief executive officer (CEO) of Lactalis.
+Emmanuel Besnier (born 18 September 1970) is a French heir and billionaire businessman.
+He is the chief executive officer (CEO) and controlling shareholder of Lactalis.
+As of February 2025, Forbes estimated his net worth at US$24.2 billion.

 Early life

 Emmanuel Besnier was born on 18 September 1970 in Laval, Mayenne, France.
 His father was Michel Besnier and his mother, Christiane.
 His paternal grandfather, André Besnier, was the founder of Lactalis in 1933.
 He has a brother, Jean-Michel, and a sister, Marie.

 He was educated at the Lycée de l'Immaculée-Conception, a Roman Catholic private lycée in Laval.
 He graduated from the ISG Business School in Paris.

 Career

 Besnier joined Lactalis as director of development in 1995.
 He took over as the CEO in 2000, when his father died.

 With his brother and sister, he owned 83% of Lactalis.
-In June 2018, according to Forbes, he had a net worth of $15.1 billion.
 He shuns publicity and has been nicknamed "the invisible billionaire".

 Lactalis salmonella scandal

-At the end of 2017, Lactasis had to recall 12 million salmonella-contaminated boxes of baby milk from 83 countries.
+At the end of 2017, Lactalis had to recall 12 million salmonella-contaminated boxes of baby milk from 83 countries.
 Besnier was summoned by Bruno Lemaire to the French finance ministry.